-An application must belong to at least one Delivery Group or Application Group.
-If you attempt to remove an application from an Application Group that will result in that application no longer belonging to any Delivery Group or Application Group, you are notified that the application will be deleted if you continue.
+An application must belong to at least one delivery group or application group.
+If you attempt to remove an application from an application group that will result in that application no longer belonging to any group, you are notified that the application will be deleted if you continue.
 When that happens, if you want to deliver that application, you must add it again from a valid source.

 - Select Applications in the Studio navigation pane.

-- Select the Application Group in the middle pane, and then select one or more applications in the middle pane.
+- Select the application group in the middle pane, and then select one or more applications.